riyanhax/amzfunstuff/utils/products/README.md

 * based on the task value specified in `check.js`, this command will 1. check each product in `products.json` file and see if any product is missing `titleCN`, `description`, `categories`, or if any category not in predefined set; 2. create folder structure under `products` folder based on predefined categories; 3. distribute products into corresponding folders based on categories

 * command: `make check-thisiswhyimbroke`

+### final move images from cleaned/assets folder into assets/images folder

+* this command will move the new images from `cleaned/images` folder into `assets/images` folder

+* command: `make finalMoveImages-thisiswhyimbroke`

+### final move products from cleaned/products folder into assets/products folder

+* this command will first delete folder structures under `assets/products` folder and then move the newly created folder structure from `cleaned/products` folder into `assets/products` folder

+* command: `make finalMoveProducts-thisiswhyimbroke`

 ## generic